DraconDev/git-ai-committer/README.md

 - `AI Auto Committer Set Inactivity Delay`: Configure inactivity delay before commit
 - `AI Auto Committer Enable Version Bumping`: Enables automatic version bumping on commits
 - `AI Auto Committer Disable Version Bumping`: Disables automatic version bumping on commits

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+## Support

+If you encounter any issues or have questions, please [create an issue](https://github.com/DraconDev/git-ai-committer/issues) on GitHub.